Kantian and Neo-Kantian First Principles for Physical and Metaphysical Cognition

 Within quantum mechanics there is no viewpoint, therefore, from which one can give the quantum object a complete characterisation in the classical sense of determining both its position and its momentum; it is therefore not an object in that sense.
 Nevertheless it is possible to speak objectively about the quantum object \emph{from within} a particular observational context.
 We can say, that is, that (experimental error notwithstanding) the fact that the quantum object had a particular momentum was \emph{the cause} of the pointer's having indicated a particular value, because there is no information which we lack in order to complete our characterisation of the object from the perspective of that experimental context---in other words we have a complete characterisation of `the object' that our experiment was set up to ascertain: the photon's momentum.

 To come back now to the question we first considered in \S \ref{sec:hermann}: Is Hermann's view actually Kantian?
 In fact there is a sense in which it is Kantian and a sense in which it is not.
-Let us begin with the latter: Kant has developed his system a priori, beginning from a posit regarding the nature of our theoretical cognition as involving the contributions of both the faculties of sensibility and understanding, along with an account of the a priori forms of these faculties (space and time and the categories).
+Let us begin with the latter: Kant has developed his system a priori, beginning from a posit regarding the nature of our cognition as involving the contributions of both the faculties of sensibility and understanding, and has provided an account of the a priori forms of these faculties (space and time and the categories).
 From this he has deduced a number of synthetic a priori principles which are presupposed by the concept of objective determination as such.
-In the context of physical theory these principles imply that the objective determination of something must be such as to ascribe to it values for both its position and its momentum.
-The `objects' described in the previous paragraph, however, do not satisfy this criterion and in this sense they are not objects of theoretical cognition; the principle of causality is in this sense not applicable to them.
-We may nevertheless, as emphasised by Bohr, achieve a unified---albeit abstract---description of quantum phenomena by `patching together' the mutually exclusive dynamical and spatiotemporal descriptions that result from our various experiments on quantum systems.
-But we must not call this patched together description an object---at any rate not an object of possible cognition.
+In the context of physical theory these principles imply that the objective determination of something must be such as to ascribe to it determinate values for both its position and its momentum. \emph{Pace} Hermann, the one-sided `objects' described in the previous paragraph do not satisfy this criterion, however, and in this sense they are not objects of theoretical cognition to which the principle of causality could be applicable.

 In a different sense, however, Hermann's viewpoint is indeed quite Kantian.
 For after all, Kantian philosophy teaches us that there are multiple ways of considering phenomena.
 We may consider ourselves as either objects of theoretical or practical (i.e. ethical) inquiry, for instance, and each of these domains of inquiry comes with its own criteria for cognition.
 Moreover since our cognition of objects is limited to appearances it does not follow that any one domain can be thought of as either ontologically superior or reducible to the other.\footnote{Cf. \citet[p.
 48]{allison2004}, \citet[p.
 247ff]{nelson1971}.} Further, within each domain distinct notions of justification are operative, along with distinct notions of causality---most generally thought of as change in accordance with law \citepalias[4:446]{kant1785}---and the other fundamental concepts of the Kantian system. ``The will is a kind of causality'', Kant writes, ``belonging to living beings insofar as they are rational'' \citepalias[4:446]{kant1785}.